02 / 9 / 2016 Midday

-- 69 per cent said that their room or ward was 'very clean.'
+- 98 per cent felt their hospital room or ward was 'very' or 'fairly' clean.

 - In the 2011 Care Quality Commission outpatient survey 95 per cent of people using outpatient services reported their care as being excellent (44 per cent), very good (39 per cent) or good (12 per cent).